alabou/NMOS-MatroxOnly/NMOS With IPMX.md

 If the `urn:x-matrox:cap:transport:hkep` capability allows both `true` and `false` values, then the Sender's associated SDP transport file MUST have an `hkep` attribute when the stream is HDCP-protected and MUST NOT have an `hkep` attribute when the stream is not HDCP-protected.

 ### HDCP Content Protection Notifications
 The base notification method is not strictly required but is highly recommended.
-However, if a device implements notifications through BCP-008-01 or BCP-008-02, it is mandatory to also implement the base notification method.
+However, if a device implements notifications through BCP-008-01 or BCP-008-02, it MUST also implement the base notification method.

 #### Base notification method
 A Sender implementing [IS-11][] and supporting HDCP encryption and the HKEP protocol SHOULD notify that HDCP content protection system prevents the Sender from accessing or re-transmitting HDCP content using the IS-11 status objects.
 A message SHOULD be registered in the `debug` attribute of the IS-11 Sender's `status` object when the `state` of the Sender becomes `no_essence` or in the `debug` attribute of the IS-11 Input's `status` object when the `state` of the Input becomes `no_signal`.